Today’s railway represents 200 years of engineering innovation and determination. Network Rail is the most recent chapter in this astounding story.

 - On 1 April 1994 Railtrack took control of Britain’s railway infrastructure as part of government legislation to privatise Britain’s railways.
-Railtrack was listed on the London Stock Exchange and the FTSE 100 list.
-Railtrack owned the infrastructure in the same way Network Rail does now, but maintenance and services were provided by local contractors.
+Railtrack was listed on the London Stock Exchange and the FTSE100.
+Passenger and freight services were offered on a franchise basis to private operating companies.

-- On 3 October 2002 Network Rail replaced Railtrack making it the owners of Britain’s railway infrastructure.
+- On 3 October 2002 Network Rail acquired Railtrack and became the owner and operator of the railway infrastructure.
+Without any shareholders, all profits are invested directly in railway improvements.

 Celebrating rail heritage

-Our Virtual Archive is a showcase and celebration of the heritage of today’s railway infrastructure.
-Here you can find out more about how the railway was built, some of the great figures and visionaries involved, as well as the history of the stations, bridges and viaducts that we look after today, viewing documents from the very earliest days of railway construction.
+Our virtual archive is a celebration of the history of our railway infrastructure.
+Here you can find out more about how the railway was built, some of the great engineers and visionaries involved, as well as the most iconic stations, bridges and tunnels we look after today.

 Our corporate archive manages and preserves a large collection of historical documents and engineering drawings relating to the railway infrastructure, as well as a modern business archive documenting Network Rail itself.